-The Intel Quartus Prime Programming File Generator creates the SPT when creating the initial manufacturing image.
-To ensure reliable operation, the Programming File Generator creates two copies of the sub-partition table and the configuration pointer block, SPT0 and SPT1 and CPB0 and CPB1
+The Intel Quartus Prime Programming File Generator creates the SPT when creating the initial RSU image.
+To ensure reliable operation, the Programming File Generator creates two copies of the sub-partition table (SPT0 and SPT1) and the configuration pointer block (CPB0 and CPB1).